 Somewhere around April 19th (2017), Google released “Download Insights” to the Google My Business dashboard.

 Local SEO Reporting & Insights

-Now that we can download Google My Business Insights, I feel like new life has been breathed into the world of local SEO data and reporting.
+Now that we can download Google My Business Insights, I feel like new life has been given to the world of local SEO reporting.

 - 7 days

 - 30 days

 - Customized range (not more than 90 days back)

 And the current set of data points that you get with the Insights download are:

 - Total searches